specklesystems/speckle-docs/user/teklastructures.md

 ### Recieving in Tekla Structures

-Save the Tekla Structures model as a file first before attempting to recieve streams into your Tekla Structures model.
+Save the Tekla Structures model as a file first before attempting to recieve projects into your Tekla Structures model.

 ## User Interface